wreilly1/internship-challenge/README.md

 – Jon Clark, Founder
 [https://tekly.dev](https://tekly.dev)

-> ⚡ This is an early-stage project under active development by the founding team at Tekly Studio.
+> ⚡ This is an early-stage project under active development by the founding team at Tekly Studio and Crypt0nest.io.
 We’re building fast and lean — and excited to collaborate with builders who thrive in that kind of environment.